Ontario Combined Heat and Power ConsortiumWorking Group

 Address Technical Barriers

-BUILDING ON SUCCESS IN 2017
+BUILDING ON SUCCESS SINCE 2015

 160+ participants representing 75+ organizations in the QUEST ON Combined Heat and Power Consortium seen as a trusted voice for CHP in Ontario

-Conducted detailed GHG emissions analysis of CHP in the context of marginal grid emissions in Ontario, making the case for CHP as a driver of GHG emissions reduction
+Supported detailed GHG emissions analysis of CHP in the context of marginal grid emissions in Ontario, making the case for CHP as a driver of GHG emissions reduction

 Monthly meetings in person or via teleconference/webinar.